Meet the ISOS Executive Board

 ISOS Board Secretary

 Beccy Aldrich is an Associate Professor of Clinical Occupational Therapy at the University of Southern California.
 She completed her PhD in occupational science at the University of North Carolina-Chapel Hill and her BS and MA degrees in occupational therapy at the University of Southern California.
 She has previously held board positions within the International Society for Occupational Science (2014-2017) and the Society for the Study of Occupation: USA (2012-2015) and is currently the Occupational Science Associate Editor for OTJR: Occupation, Participation, and Health.
-Beccy’s professional interests include enhancing and critiquing the theoretical foundations of occupational science; conducting community-engaged research on “wicked” problems such as unemployment; and internationalizing occupational science education.
+Beccy’s professional interests include enhancing and critiquing the theoretical foundations of occupational science; conducting community-engaged research on “wicked” problems such as unemployment; and internationalising occupational science education.
 Her work has involved partnerships with colleagues from diverse geographical and disciplinary origins, spanning the northern and southern hemispheres and crossing sociological, criminological, and economic boundaries.
 Beccy is passionate about developing international and transdisciplinary occupational science partnerships and aims to leverage her experience in this area to help create opportunities for cohesion and innovative partnerships while preserving the diversity that is vital to occupational science.

 Rodolfo Morrison